-Products being packaged will have their trackingID added to the contents list of the container.
-The product will be updated when its container is updated.
-If a product is contained it can no longer be handled directly (i.e. transfer ownership of a single product while still in a container with others).
+Products being packaged will have their tracking ID added to the contents list of the container.
+The Product will be updated when its container is updated.
+If a product is contained it can no longer be handled directly (ie transfer ownership of a single product while still in a container with others).

-Any of the participants can execute methods to claim custodianship of a product or container.
-History can be extracted via transactions stored on the ledger/within the vault.
+Any of the participants can scan the QR code to claim custodianship.
+History can be extracted via transactions stored on the ledger/ within the vault.